 Key worker permit scheme end date

-In 2020, the Council issued over 5,000 free temporary key workers permits.
-This is to enable COVID-19 workers to commute to work throughout the peak of the pandemic.
+In early 2020, the Council issued over 5,000 free temporary key workers permits to enable COVID-19 workers to commute to work safely throughout the peak of the pandemic.
+The Key Worker permit scheme has been extended until 31 May 2021.

-Key Worker permits are now valid until 31 March 2021.
-To benefit, you must ensure that you have an authorised key worker permit application in the Lewisham parking permit online system.
+To benefit from the scheme, you must ensure that you have an authorised key worker permit application in the Lewisham parking permit online system.
 If you do not have an account in the online system, you do not have a permit.
-You can create an account and log in to the online system to apply for a permit by clicking the 'apply' button on this page.
+You can create an account and log in to the online system to apply for a permit by clicking the buttons on this webpage.

-If you have changed your vehicle, you will need to update your permit in the online permit system.
+- If you have changed your vehicle, you will need to update your permit in the online permit system.

-If you have a temporary change of vehicle, you can add a temporary vehicle in the online permit system.
+- If you have a temporary change of vehicle, you can add a temporary vehicle in the online permit system.

 Please note that you can add two vehicles to your permit, but only one vehicle can be parked at any one time.
 Before parking, you must activate one vehicle as the 'protected vehicle' in your online permit account.